Posted: March 13, 2018 by: AG_Creative86

 “‘Opportunity?’
 Prince Edward raised an eyebrow.
 ‘How is being opportunistic a heroic quality?’

 “‘The Chalice of Opportunity is there to pose a question,’ the Raven said.
-It watched as Prince Edward gasped, staring at the bottom of an empty cup and then to the Raven with desperation.
+It watched as Prince Edward gasped, staring at the bottom of an empty cup and then to the Raven.
 ‘A hero has many qualities, but they mean nothing if he doesn’t know how to use them.
 A selfless hero might make a sacrifice in vain.
 A courageous hero could be duped by their own hubris.
 An opportunistic hero may not stop to think about the alternatives before them.’”

 “‘These chalices don’t selflessness, courage, and opportunity.
 They also represent vanity, hubris, and stupidity.’